WDI-SEA/notes/00-config-deployment/installfest/osx/unit-1.md

 A shell is a text interface into our computer, and we will be using a lot to run commands.

-Zshell is the defualt mac shell these days, but if you don't have it (or aren't sure) you can install it with the command:
+Zshell is the default mac shell these days, but if you don't have it (or aren't sure) you can install it with the command:

 ```bash
 brew install zsh